gladiusio/legion/README.md

 ## Overview

-- User defined messages (allows you to build your own cryptography)
+- User defined messages, allowing you to build your own cryptography and message validation system
 - Powerful plugin system with easy to use event context
-- Single TCP stream opened to each peer
+- Single TCP connection opened to each peer, where messages are sent over multiplexed streams
-- User defined logging
+- User defined logging via a [logging interface](#custom-logger)

 ## Background

-TODO
+### Basic Concepts
+There are two types of peers in a Legion network, promoted and unpromoted.
+This allows a user to connect to a peer and message it without having it generally sendable via a call to Broadcast, so that you can have some authentication or validation of a remote peer without having to code special logic in your plugins to handle that scenario.

+Messages are extremely customizable and simple, we have no cryptography by default and don't enforce any specific message body requirements.
+We also allow a user to set your own message validator to check an incoming message, which means you can add in your own crypto, compression, or really any other criteria you want.

 ## Usage